How To Install Cedar Flakeboard Panels

 Install Giles & Kendall cedar molding for a professional finish.

 Have you found a unique way to use your paneling that we should know about?
 What about a helpful installation tip?
 Show the world!
-Visit our Project Central Page to show us what you did!
+Contact us today to show us what you did!